-Coming-of-age comedy benefits from confident pint-size perfs from its tweenie cast in tale of girl scientist Selma (Julia Krohn) who forces her friends to forswear boys just when they start to get interesting.
-Awkward-age-pitched pic will find farming similar markets abroad tough, even though it drank in healthy B.O. in its autumn 2004 Norway release.
+Coming-of-age comedy “The Color of Milk” benefits from confident pint-size perfs from its tweenie cast in tale of girl scientist Selma (Julia Krohn) who forces her friends to forswear boys just when they start to get interesting.
+Adapted from helmer Torun Lian’s own novel (as was her last, “Only Clouds Move the Stars,”) pic offers a wholesome but unsentimental depiction of sophisticated pubescents who seem to know a bit more about sex than their European counterparts.
+Consequently, awkward-age-pitched pic will find farming similar markets abroad tough, even though it drank in healthy B.O. in its autumn 2004 Norway release.

 Bright 12-year-old tomboy Selma has it in for the whole sex-love-romance shebang given that none of it seems to have made any of the grownups around her very happy.
 That includes her remarried dad Gaston (Reidar Sorensen) and especially Selma’s aunt Nora (Ane Dahl Torp), who rows constantly with her b.f.
 Rikard (Kim Sorensen).

 Vowing to find a way for women to breed without need for men when she grows up, Selma forces her cohorts Elin (Maria Elisabeth A. Hansen) and Ingun (Marie Kinge) to give up talking and playing with guys entirely.
 Elin not only cracks first, but does so by locking lips with Andy (Bernhard Naglestad), the cutest boy in the class, who has always had a soft spot for Selma.
 To punish her friends for their betrayal, Selma vows somewhat bafflingly to only hang with boys henceforth, but resists Andy’s offer to take their relationship a stage further.